 Web hosting providers basically rent you some server space and system resources so you can build and run a website.
 But there is actually so much more to it.
 A good host gives you:

 - Reliability - any second of downtime is crucial in the online world, putting off both visitors and search engine robots.
 A quality host knows how to configure their infrastructure so clients can enjoy perfect uptime and fast performance off the bat.

 - Security - any good host will ensure their data center and server infrastructure is up to the security standards.
-The excellent provider will go one step further and include extra services like an SSL certificate, DDoS protection, email filtering, or a backup solution.
+The excellent provider will go one step further and include extra services like an SSL certificate (opens in new tab), DDoS protection (opens in new tab), email filtering, or a backup solution.